lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/custom-layer.md

 ## Camadas com Parâmetros

-Now that we know how to define simple layers, let us move on to defining layers with parameters that can be adjusted through training.
-We can use built-in functions to create parameters, which provide some basic housekeeping functionality.
-In particular, they govern access, initialization, sharing, saving, and loading model parameters.
-This way, among other benefits, we will not need to write custom serialization routines for every custom layer.

 Agora que sabemos como definir camadas simples, vamos prosseguir para a definição de camadas com parâmetros que pode ser ajustado por meio de treinamento.